yuchenakaleslie/yuchenakaleslie.github.io/_posts/2023-07-03-urbasis-Vlog.md

 ---

 <blockquote>
-    Check out the <a href="https://urbasis-eu.osug.fr">Vlog of URBASIS project Spring School</a> :sparkles: :smile:
+    The <a href="https://urbasis-eu.osug.fr">Vlog of URBASIS project Spring School</a> is finally out :sparkles: :smile:
 </blockquote>